marcowang01/lemma/README.md

 ### Version Toggle
 Switch between v1.0 and v2.0 using the toggle in the top right corner:
-- V1.0: Better reasoning capability and improved latency
+- V1.0: Better reasoning capability and improved latency (recommended for stable use)
-- V2.0: Interactive UI elements and chart generation capabilities
+- V2.0: Interactive UI elements and chart generation capabilities (experimental, may be unstable)

 ### Current Features
 - Text input for math questions